DHCW-Digital-Health-and-Care-Wales/wccg-pas-referrals-api/README.md

 ### POST /api/v1/Referrals/createReferral
 - Description: Creates a referral in CosmosDB and returns enriched response
 - Request body should be a valid FHIR Bundle JSON object.
-Example `createReferral-example-payload.json`
+[Example Payload](./Examples/createReferral-example-payload.json)
 - Response is also a FHIR Bundle but enriched with new values generated while the creation process: